fission/fission/Documentation/docs-site/content/installation/quick_install.en.md

 ---
-title: "Kubernetes Quick Install"
+title: "Quick Installation"
 date: 2017-09-07T20:10:05-07:00
+draft: false
-weight: 10
+weight: 21
 ---

 This is a quick guide to help you get started running Kubernetes on